ver1812/Capstone_Project/README.md

 The corpus went through two iterations.
 Manual inspection of the first revealed that roughly 62% of rows labelled benign from one source were in fact HackAPrompt-style injection attempts.
 The corpus was rebuilt with corrected labels and every model retrained from scratch. **All results reported in the paper come from the corrected v2 corpus.** Artefacts carrying a `_v1` suffix, and everything under `models/Version1/`, belong to the first iteration and are retained only to show the correction.

 ---

+### Model weights

+Some weights and training artefacts are committed to this repository, but the set is incomplete: the traditional machine learning models are present in full, while for the BiLSTM and transformer models only the configurations, tokenisers, training histories and plots are included.
+The checkpoints themselves were too large to version here.

+Use the Zenodo record instead.
+It contains everything needed to reproduce the reported evaluations: the processed corpus, all model weights, and the complete set of result artefacts, laid out in the same directory structure the notebooks expect.
+Download it, point your configured `saved/` and `data_v2/` paths at it, and no further assembly is required.

+---

+## Running the notebooks

+These notebooks are the record of the experiments as they were run, on the hardware described above.
+Library versions have moved on since execution.